nginxinc/nginx-gateway-fabric/site/content/how-to/data-plane-configuration.md

 If everything is valid, the `ResolvedRefs` condition should be `True`.
 Otherwise, you will see an `InvalidParameters` condition in the status.

-## Dynamically Configure the Data Plane Log Level
+## Configure the Data Plane Log Level

 You can use the `NginxProxy` resource to dynamically configure the Data Plane Log Level.